Kris Engskov: Career

-Post-Clinton
+Post-Clinton administration

 In June 2000 he left the White House to work as an analyst at the Madrona Venture Group in Seattle, Washington.
-In 2003 Engskov joined Starbucks as a director of Public Policy.
+In 2003, Engskov joined Starbucks as a director of public policy.
 As of 2009, he also was serving as a member of the King County Task Force on Regional Human Services.

-On July 20, 2011 it was announced that Engskov would become the new managing director of Starbucks UK and Ireland starting in September 2011.
+On July 20, 2011, it was announced that Engskov would become the new managing director of Starbucks UK and Ireland starting in September 2011.
 Of the move, John Culver, president of Starbucks Coffee International, said: "Kris brings a great deal of operational and public affairs experience to the role, and is an ideal candidate to continue the momentum Starbucks has achieved in this region.
 The addition of Kris to the team is a further sign of our commitment to international markets as a key growth engine for the company."
 On January 3, 2019, Engskov announced he would be the next president of Aegis Living, a Bellevue, Washington-based assisted living and memory care company, and would assume the role in the spring of 2019.